iplaces-org/iplaces-org.github.io/readme.md

 ### Get Started Today

-Ready to transform your field station information management process?
-[Request a Demo](erinmr@gmail.com) and see how iPlaces can help you streamline operations and elevate your station’s research profile.
+Ready to transform your field station information management process? ([Add your name to the Expression of Interest form](https://forms.gle/1BpnfVL1Pc3EcnMk6)) and we will follow-up to discuss how iPlaces can help you streamline operations and elevate your station’s research profile.

-**Have questions?** [Contact Us](info@fairisland.org) for more information.
+**Have questions?** [Contact Us](erin@metadatagamechangers.com) for more information.

 ---
 Unlock the potential of your field station with iPlaces.